snehagarwal1/thread-busy-indexdb/README.md

    This should initialize the IDB.
 <img width="751" alt="Screenshot 2024-03-29 at 2 16 55 PM" src="https://github.com/snehagarwal1/thread-busy-indexdb/assets/103469166/c9698e48-94ce-4ecd-bca9-a388f8495bf2">

+2. You can use the "delete all Employees" button to delete the DB and start a fresh one.

+3. Refresh button is  a no op right now ( it can be removed or modified to refresh the page)

- 2. click on the api buttons you are interested in testing
+4. Add the batch size you wish to fetch using one of the buttons which would start the UI thread busyness simulation. click on the api buttons you are interested in testing
       1.  fetch In batch fwd = getAll()
       2.  fetch in batch by keys fwd = getAllKeys()
       3.  fetch in batch by keys and direction fwd = getAllEntries('next')
       4.  fetch in batch reverse = OpenCursor('prev')
       5.  fetch in Batch by keys reverse = OpenKeyCursor('prev')
       6.  fetch in batch by key and direction reverse = getAllEntries('prev')

-3. You can use the "delete all Employees" button to delete the DB and start a fresh one.

-4. Refresh button is  a no op right now ( it can be removed or modified to refresh the page)

-5. Add the batch size you wish to fetch using one of the buttons which would start the UI thread busyness simulation.
 <img width="1004" alt="Screenshot 2024-03-29 at 2 20 46 PM" src="https://github.com/snehagarwal1/thread-busy-indexdb/assets/103469166/9eb7a7a7-e789-4540-8a7d-fc7f4e7d702c">

-6. Check the console to see the cumulative time taken to return all the records.
+5. Check the console to see the cumulative time taken to return all the records.

 <img width="1009" alt="Screenshot 2024-03-29 at 2 48 04 PM" src="https://github.com/snehagarwal1/thread-busy-indexdb/assets/103469166/2cda7f11-4809-43a4-83e9-2dc8f914bba8">